M7-TROJAN/Back-End/Learning/Language Integrated Query - LINQ/14_Aggregate Operations/README.md

 LINQ (Language Integrated Query) provides powerful methods for performing aggregate operations on collections.
 These operations are used to perform calculations on a collection of data and return a single value.

+-  Aggregation operations compute a single value from a sequence of values.

 ## Count

 The `Count` method returns the number of elements in a collection.